Hany-0076/SQL_Projects/Readme.md

 # SQL Projects for Data Analytics

-A collection of SQL projects focused on data analysis, including:
+A collection of SQL projects focused on data analytics, including:

 - 📄 **Data Querying**
 - 🔢 **Aggregation**